When:

 The Master of Arts in Medical Humanities and Bioethics Program

-Presents in Co-Sponsorship With
+Presents in Co-Sponsorship with the

 Center for Native American and Indigenous Research (CNAIR)